I’m getting thousands of visitors to my website but not many form fills, request a call backs or online purchases… WHAT is going wrong?

 Its time to start looking into CRO.
 Conversion Rate Optimisation!

 Conversion rate optimisation is the systematic process of increasing the percentage of website visitors who take a desired action.
 Such as filling out a form, becoming a buying customer or so on.
+Your website design and UX is very important.
 The CRO process involves understanding how users navigate through your site, what actions they take, and what’s stopping them from completing your goals.

 What is a conversion?